-Figure 3 shows a day of data recordings on all 3 components of the seismometer.
-These recordings were made on 23 May 2018, the University Charter Day when the bell was rung by a group of bell-ringers (see time lapse video of the bell and Charter Day bell-ringing: https://vimeo.com/317784573 accessed: 08/04/2020).
-The regular bell chimes are less than half the amplitude of the Charter Day bell ringing which occurs at roughly 12:50 PM; the internal clapper produces a much louder sound than the external clapper.
-A zoomed-in view of one of the bell chimes (Fig. 4) shows that the individual chimes are visible in the data; there is also a low amplitude signal, most visible before the first chime, created by the grinding motion of the external clapper leaving its housing to strike the bell.
+Figure 3 shows a day of data recordings on all three components of the seismometer.
+These recordings were made on 23 May 2018, the university Charter Day, when the bell was rung by a group of bell-ringers (see time-lapse video of the bell and Charter Day bell-ringing: https://vimeo.com/317784573, last access: 4 August 2020).
+The regular bell chimes are less than half the amplitude of the Charter Day bell-ringing which occurs at roughly 12:50 LT; the internal clapper produces a much louder sound than the external clapper.
+A zoomed-in view of one of the bell chimes (Fig. 4) shows that the individual chimes are visible in the data; there is also a low-amplitude signal, most visible before the first chime, created by the grinding motion of the external clapper leaving its housing to strike the bell.